How our business works

-Our mission to organize the world’s information and make it universally accessible and useful has always been core to everything we do at Google.
-It’s why we make so many of our products, like Search, Maps, and Gmail, accessible and free of charge to everyone.
+Our mission to organise the world’s information and make it universally accessible and useful has always been core to everything that we do at Google.
+It’s why we make so many of our products, like Search, Maps and Gmail, accessible and free of charge to everyone.

 So how does advertising at Google work?
-We make money selling ad space to businesses -- big and small, global and local -- in two key ways.
-First, businesses can reach potential customers by showing ads on a range of Google products such as Search, Maps, and YouTube.
+We make money selling ad space to businesses – big and small, global and local – in two key ways.
+Firstly, businesses can reach potential customers by showing ads on a range of Google products such as Search, Maps and YouTube.

-Second, businesses can buy ad space that we show on sites and apps that partner with us, like news publications and blogs.
+Secondly, businesses can buy ad space that we show on sites and apps that partner with us, like news publications and blogs.
 In this case, most of the money goes to the partner and helps fund their content.
-So ads not only help support Google but also many other websites and creators.
+So ads not only help support Google, but also many other websites and creators.

-Ultimately, we earn most of our money by showing ads alongside relevant Search results on Google.com.
-If you’re interested, you can learn more about how we make money with advertising.
+Ultimately, we earn most of our money by showing ads alongside relevant search results on Google.com.
+If you’re interested, you can find out more about how we make money with advertising.

 We don’t sell your personal information to anyone

-When we show ads, advertisers pay us either for the placement of an ad -- like a banner at the top of a web page -- or for how an ad actually performs -- like when someone clicks on it.
+When we show ads, advertisers pay us either for the placement of an ad – like a banner at the top of a web page – or for how an ad actually performs – like when someone clicks on it.
 Advertisers do not pay us for personal information, such as your name or email, and we never share that information with advertisers, unless you ask us to.
-We also never use your emails, documents, photos, or sensitive information like race, religion, or sexual orientation, to personalize ads to you.
+We also never use your emails, documents, photos or sensitive information like race, religion or sexual orientation, to personalise ads to you.
 We share reports with our advertisers to help them understand the performance of their ads, but we do so without revealing any of your personal information.
 At every point in the process of showing you ads, we keep your personal information protected with industry-leading security technologies.

 Your data, your choice

-When we show you ads we give you transparency and controls so you can make informed decisions.
-If you’re curious why you’re seeing a given ad, you can select Why this ad for more information.
+When we show you ads, we give you transparency and controls so that you can make informed decisions.
+If you’re curious as to why you’re seeing a given ad, you can select Why this ad for more information.
 If you no longer find a specific ad relevant, you can mute it.
 You can use Ad Settings to control the information about you that’s used to show ads.
-And if you don’t want to see personalized ads at all, you can turn them off at any time.
+And if you don’t want to see personalised ads at all, you can turn them off at any time.